bbayindir/turkish-english-translation-api/README.md

 This project is a simple API that fetches a word from the Turkish Language Association (TDK), translates it into English using Google Translator, and returns both the Turkish word and its English translation.

 ## Features:
-- Fetches a word from TDK API under the "Bir Kelime" heading.
+- Fetches a word from TDK API under the "Bri Kelime" heading.
 - Translates the word from Turkish to English.
 - Provides Swagger UI for API documentation.